Reviews You Can Rely On

 Non-adjustable ear splitters

-The Giro Fixture II MIPS is the updated version of our favorite budget helmet, and it easily maintains its perch at the top of our list.
+The Giro Fixture II Mips is the updated version of our favorite budget helmet, and it easily maintains its perch at the top of our list.
 It has a similar look, feel, and features as more expensive models in Giro's line of mountain bike helmets at a fraction of the cost.
-It scored top marks in comfort and protection with its deep fit, highly adjustable fit harness, and MIPS rotational impact system.
-The MIPS system features a plastic insert that is intended to rotate inside the outer foam shell on impact to absorb rotational forces.
-We were impressed to find out that this premium safety feature is offered by Giro at an affordable price, as it's typically only found on higher-end models.
+It scored top marks in comfort and protection with its deep fit, highly adjustable fit harness, and Mips rotational impact system.
+The Mips system features a plastic insert intended to rotate inside the outer foam shell on impact to absorb rotational forces.
+We were impressed that Giro offers this premium safety feature at an affordable price, as it's typically only found on higher-end models.
 The design is thoughtful and polished, considering how much extra protection it's packing.
 The polycarbonate outer liner is fused to the mold's EPS foam shell, meaning there is little chance of the two separating over time.
-The large visor is flexible enough to survive a minor spill or being dropped on the ground and works well to shield your eyes from the sun and keep brush out of your face on tight trails.
+The large visor is flexible enough to survive a minor spill or being dropped on the ground and works well to shield your eyes from the sun and keep the brush out of your face on tight trails.
 Giro offers this helmet in a variety of colors.

 budget bike helmet - the giro fixture ii mips looks the part of a high-end helmet with a...